Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 OAuth appLets your service request user-approved access to workspace and agent endpoints.

-Cloud worker configStores the workspace, agent, worker ID, runtime capability, policy, concurrency, and secret references for the runtime.
+Cloud agent configStores the workspace, agent, runtime ID, runtime capability, policy, concurrency, and secret references for the runtime.

 WebhookNotifies your service when agent work or related agent state changes.

 Manage the OAuth app and webhook from Settings -> Apps.
-Worker runtime config stays with the service that executes the work.
+Agent runtime config stays with the service that executes the work.

 Create the OAuth app